 Municipalities and Premises Liability

 If you have been injured by a trip and fall accident due to a defective or broken sidewalk, you may be entitled to compensation for your injuries.
-Contact the lawyers at Preszler Law today and let us ensure your rights are protected and you get the compensation to which you are entitled.
+Call Preszler Injury Lawyers today and receive a free initial consultation on your case.